How to Learn Sword Fighting: 3 Basic Strategies

 1.4 Practice Makes You Perfect

 Lastly, to no one’s surprise, Rigorous practice is the only thing that’ll sharpen your sword fighting skills.
-Practising under a skilled expert in Sword fighting would give you the knowledge required to be proficient at swords.
+Practicing under a skilled expert in Sword fighting would give you the knowledge required to be proficient at swords.
 Swordsmanship requires skill and patience to master it.

 2. How to Learn Sword Fighting?